Club de Campo Villa de Madrid

-Club de Campo Villa de Madrid is a country and sports club located in Madrid, Spain.
+Club de Campo Villa de Madrid, best known simply as Club de Campo, is a country and sports club located in Madrid, Spain.
 The club was formed in 1929, and is one of the most known in the city.
 It has a wide array of sports facilities including two championship 18-hole golf courses, hockey pitches, tennis and padel courts, horse-riding facilities and swimming pools.

 Many are the sporting events celebrated annually at the club, including the Spain Golf Open and the Longines Global Champions Tour.

 Golf

 The Javier Arana designed Negro (or Black) course opened in 1956, and has hosted the Open de España on many occasions.
 It has also been the venue for former European Tour events, the Madrid Masters and the Open de Madrid.

 The Amarillo (or Yellow) course was designed by Seve Ballesteros.

 Hockey

 The men's team won their first title in the 2020–21 season and the women's team have the most national titles with 22.
 The club hosted the 2006 Women's World Cup, won by The Netherlands.